-The major Italian watchmaker Officine Panerai did not present anything revolutionary at SIHH 2011.
-Instead, they kept building on success of their last year`s exhibition.
-Among such successful updates was the new Panerai Radiomir 8 Days Ceramica PAM 384 hand-wound watch.
+Surprisingly, Panerai did not present anything revolutionary at the SIHH 2011.
+Instead, they kept building on the success of the last year`s model range.
+Among such successful updates was the hand-wound Radiomir 8 Days Ceramica PAM 384.

-Introduced in early 2000s, the mechanism features a daringly modern layout with only minimal decoration on its three-quarter plate, which is limited to polished screws, beveling and fine machine-brushing.
-After their earlier Valjoux-based mechanisms that looked a bit archaic to my taste, this new engine makes a very strong impression.
-While some may find the mechanism not particularly attractive in its deceptive simplicity, it surely looks different than movements powering similarly priced timekeepers made by IWC and other majors.
+Introduced in the early 2000s, the mechanism features a daringly modern layout with only minimal decoration on its three-quarter plate, which is limited to polished screws, beveling, and fine machine-brushing.
+After their earlier Valjoux-based mechanisms that looked a bit archaic to my taste, this new engine makes a strong impression.
+While some may find the mechanism not particularly attractive in its deceptive simplicity, it sure looks different than movements powering similarly priced timekeepers made by IWC and other majors.

 The moderately decorated movement is visible through a transparent sapphire crystal.
-The crystal is not clear, but is slightly smoked: a very nice touch, which provides the watch with a certain macabre charm.
+The crystal is not clear but is slightly smoked: a nice touch, which provides the watch with a certain macabre charm.

 The rest of the display is more or less the same.

-Yes, there is nothing particularly new about this display, but, something tells me, that’s what the majority of customers demand from the Italian brand: they want a new hi-tech watch that at the same time looks absolutely classic.
+Yes, there is nothing particularly new about this display, but, something tells me, that’s what the majority of customers demand from the Italian brand: they want a new hi-tech gadget that at the same time looks classic.

 The watch is delivered on a black buffalo leather strap that sports a huge buckle made of black-coated titanium.

-Panerai Radiomir 8 Days Ceramica (PAM00384) manual-wind watch specification
+Panerai Radiomir 8 Days Ceramica (PAM 384) specification

 Functions: Hours, minutes, small seconds, date, linear power reserve